xxdydx/quartz/content/natural language processing/core topics/model architectures/mixture of experts.md

 [[deepseek v3|DeepSeek v3]]

 ## when to use MoE?

-If you are designing a system, use MoE if:
-1. **Inference Constraints:** You need the intelligence of a 100B+ model but can only afford the latency/cost of a 10B model.
+1. **Inference Constraints:** for faster inference
-2. **Massive Scale:** You have enough data (trillions of tokens) to train the experts.
-MoE overfits easily on small datasets.
+2. **Massive Scale:** MoE overfits easily on smaller datasets
-3. **Multi-Tasking:** You are training on code, math, and literature simultaneously.
-MoE separates these domains better than Dense models
+3. **Multi-Tasking:** training different domains of knowledge, not just one area of expertise